Clave-EIDEAnalog/EGER_DOCS/README.md

 Apart form the fact that Pygame has no primitive to draw circles (it has one to draw ellipses; a circle has to be drawn as a two equal axis ellipse!) the tool is more than enough for the purpose: the achieved pictures are almost identical to the autocad image.
 Perhaps because the lack of a circle primitive some times Pygame arcs are drawn shorter than their actual size and do not close well to tangent adjacent tracks; you can notice it on the Pygame side of the above figure: two sidewalks have this fault.

 Although correspondence in between autocad entities and Pygame primitives is almost *biunivocal*, some conversion has been needed to process certain entities: this way, polylines are decomposed into straight tracks and bulges before drawing them (Pygame has no specific primitive for polylines).
 As hatches and solids are not imported as such, a trick to get a similar effect has been used: the arrow point, for example, is made of parallel polylines of uniformly decreasing length.

+# 5.- EGR data base.

+All the imported elements are converted to Python *entities* (objects of different classes: lines, circles, arcs, ...) so that they can be lately used -as EIDE_EGR does- in the *scenario* to constrain -or facilitate- further model functioning.